389ds/389ds.github.io/docs/389ds/development/git-rules.md

         OR
         git stash save "saved work in progress on mytopic"

--   checkout the master branch or the main release branch you're working off of
+-   checkout the main branch or the main release branch you're working off of

-        git checkout master # or ReleaseBranch
+        git checkout main # or ReleaseBranch

 -   pull changes from upstream

-        git pull upstream master # or ReleaseBranch
+        git pull upstream main # or ReleaseBranch
         # If this doesn't pull/merge cleanly, then you have some problems with your
         # local branch that you must resolve first